Tip: When using custom palettes, remember that certain colors in palettes 0 and 1

 Tip: Keep track of ALL patches and hex edits in case you need to transfer your data to a new ROM.
 It's definitely worth the trouble.

-Tip: It's recommended to use this
+Tip: It's recommended to use these

-when ripping GFX.
+when ripping graphics.

 Tip: When you're about to release your hack, make a patch first, patch it to a clean ROM, and then test that